quiver-dev/template-beat-em-up/README.md

 Coming soon!

 ## Requirements
-* Godot 4 Beta or higher
+* Godot 4.0 RC6 or higher

 ## Installation instructions
 * This project uses [Git Large File Storage](https://git-lfs.github.com/) (LFS) to store asset binaries.
 To initialize it make sure you have LFS installed, then simply run ```git lfs install```